There’s a sucker born every minute.

 import random casino_seed = input("Please enter the casino seed: ") player_seed = input("Please enter the player seed: ") our_seed = casino_seed + player_seed print("Using seed:", our_seed) random.seed(our_seed) print("The winner is:", random.choice(["casino", "player"]))

-Importantly the casino should give out the seed encoded with a one-way hash function, otherwise the player can just pick the winning seed and there would be no gamble.
+Importantly, the casino should give out the seed encoded with a cryptographic hash function, otherwise the player can just pick the winning seed and there would be no gamble.
 When the player has sent their seed to the casino, the bet has been made, and the casino reveals their seed (which we can verify with the hashed value) and we know who won and who lost.